openjdk/guide/src/index.md

       [[hs-sbr]{.jbs-label}]{#hs-sbr}
     </td>
     <td class="dictionary">
-      Used to tag bugs that are found in the "same binary runs", a stress testing method used to find intermittent failures.
+      Used to identify issues that are found in the "same binary runs", a stress testing method used to find intermittent failures.
     </td>
   </tr>
   <tr>